OADA/well-known-json-js/README.md

       now: function () {
         return Date.now()
       },
-      // String properties which look like relative URIs are converted to absolute URIs
+      // String properties that look like relative URIs are converted to absolute URIs
       uri: './relative/path'
     },
     // Other things become JSON normally